 “Get Karol and Bartek first thing in the morning,” Stan said to Bettina when they were outside.
-“Tell them what I want, and tell them I want it by the end of the day, all three if they can do it, but rat face, for sure.
+“Tell them what I want, and tell them I want it by the end of the week, all three if they can do it, but rat face, for sure.
 I don’t care how they do it, just so long as it gets done.”

 “It’ll get done,” said Bettina, a sour metallic taste in her mouth.

 When she got in he waved the cabbie to go.